 The rugged and enchanting town of Big Sur is arguably the perfect spot for a getaway along the California coast.

 Located along California's Central Coast, Big Sur is only about a 140 mile (225 km) drive south of San Francisco.

 The state of California has 840 miles (1350km) of unforgettable coastline.
 With that much pristine coastline, there are many beautiful stops along the way from San Diego to Eureka, which lends to some stiff competition for Big Sur.

 Fun Fact: In the United States, only Florida and Alaska have more coastline than California.

 Carly and I often get asked if we do a lot of traveling together.
 We've done a few weekend trips to places like Joshua Tree and Big Sur.
 So Big Sur is actually one of the rare trips we've taken together!
 I'm still trying to get her to meet me for a big trip outside of the country, she's a bit more confined to San Diego at the moment than I am.

-That is one of the reasons that Big Sur is so special; no high rise hotels or condos, no beachfront mansions, no construction zones - just unobstructed wild nature.
+That is one of the reasons that Big Sur is so special; no high rise hotels or condos, beachfront homes blend into their surroundings, no construction zones except for the necessary rebuilding after landslides - just unobstructed wild nature.